harshprasad92/Assignment/README.md

 #To execute the Project:

-1. Open file 'pathToProjectRootFolder/Assigment/src/test/resources/features' and tag the scenarios with tag '@Regression' which are required to be executed
+1. Open file 'pathToProjectRootFolder/Assignment/src/test/resources/features' and tag the scenarios with tag '@Regression' which are required to be executed
+2. Add chromedriver/gechodriver/IeDriver excutable under the folder 'pathToProjectRootFolder/Assignment/src/main/resources/drivers' which is compatible with the one in the machine/server.
-2. Once the above is done, under the project root folder execute the commmand 'mvn install' for first time and then 'mvn clean test' for every subsequent test
+3. Once the above is done, under the project root folder execute the commmand 'mvn install' for first time and then 'mvn clean test' for every subsequent test
-3. The reports after every execution can be viewed at URL: 'pathToProjectRootFolder/Assigment/target/cucumber-reports/report.html'
+4. The reports after every execution can be viewed at URL: 'pathToProjectRootFolder/Assignment/target/cucumber-reports/report.html'